taibayard/project2-cryptoApp/README.md

 - [] Bitcoin based wallets are supported
 4. [✓] User is able to verify their phone number and recieve texts
 - [✓] User's carrier is saved in database for future use
+- [] User can create alrerts based on the coins they own / wallets they have saved.
+- Note: This feature is 85% done, and can be viewed on the live site.
+Just doesn't add to db.
-- [] User can recieve alerts based on preferences (ex.
-How often they should be alerted, and margin of change that triggers alert)
+- [] User can recieve alerts based on their saved alerts
 - [✓] Upon phone verification their profile in the database saves that they've verified their phone
 5. [] User can update profile information like first name / last name
 6. [] User can change password